 Dolph Ziggler has been a mainstay on WWE television since signing with the company in 2004.
 The Showoff has accomplished a lot in WWE, but it was a very long and arduous road for him.
 Now it appears that an ex-WWE writer was punished by Vince McMahon over Dolph Ziggler’s name.

 Dolph Ziggler is a two-time World Heavyweight Champion, having won the title back in 2011 and 2013 respectively.
 Unfortunately, he was never seen in the main event title picture after 2013, much to the dismay of fans.
-In recent memory, he had shorter run with the NXT Title.
+In recent memory, he had a shorter run with the NXT Title.

 Dolph Ziggler was initially introduced as Nicky as part of the Spirit Squad.
 Prior to that, he was the golf caddy of Kerwin White/Chavo Guerrero.
 It wasn’t until 2008 that fans were properly introduced to him as Dolph Ziggler.